gdiazbanuelos/ultrawider/README.md

 # GUI
 ![My Image](ultrawider3.png)

+How it works:

+- To patch in another aspect ratio, we must change the hex patterns at certain offsets for a game's files
+- Before patching the files, we make a backups under ./backups/{apppID}/{patched_file}
+- Then the program patches the files at the game's install location
+- The restore button shows up once the backup is made, allowing for easy undoing of the patch

 # Supported Games
 Game Name (Steam App ID)
 <br/>*App ID's can be found in the url of a game's Steam store page*